FES Awards and Recognition Opportunities

 Engineer of the Year awards recognize the nominated engineer who has made the most outstanding contribution to the advancement of engineers in industry (FPEI).

-2022 FPEI Industry Engineer of the Year Award Recipient
+2025 FPEI Engineer of the Year Award

 FPEI New Product Award